What We Do

 The mission of the Chicago Freedom School is to create new generations of critical thinking young people who use their unique experiences and power to create a just world.
 CFS provides training and educational opportunities for youth and adult allies to develop leadership skills through the lens of civic action and through the study of the history of social movements and their leaders.

-- To develop, nurture, and support leadership among youth ages 14 – 21 across Chicago.
+We develop, nurture, and support leadership among youth ages 14 – 21 across Chicago

-- To create a space where youth from across the city can gather to share ideas and knowledge about civil rights and social change.
+We create a space where youth from across the city can gather to share ideas and knowledge about civil rights and social change

-- To develop, sponsor and engage in intergenerational dialogue that supports social justice and where opportunities for organizing for change.
+We develop, sponsor and engage in intergenerational dialogue that supports social justice and organizing for change.